repmgr node rejoin — rejoin a dormant (stopped) node to the replication cluster

 the current standby's PostgreSQL log will contain entries with the text

-"record with incorrect prev-link
+"record with incorrect prev-link".

 In PostgreSQL 9.5 and earlier, it is not possible to use pg_rewind to attach to a target node with a lower timeline than the local node.

-We strongly recommend running repmgr node rejoin
+We strongly recommend running repmgr node rejoin with the

-option first.
+--dry-run option first.
 Additionally it might be a good idea

 to execute the pg_rewind command displayed by